-This form of Actuarial Statement will attest as to whether the Scheme Actuary is reasonably satisfied that, at the last day of the period to which the trustees' annual report relates, the scheme will satisfy the Funding Standard and Funding Standard Reserve at the effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or where applicable, any later date specified under section 49(3) or 49(3B) of the Act.
+The form of Actuarial Statement will attest as to whether the Scheme Actuary is reasonably satisfied that, at the last day of the period to which the trustees' annual report relates, the scheme will satisfy the Funding Standard and Funding Standard Reserve at the effective date of the next Actuarial Funding Certificate and Funding Standard Reserve Certificate or, where applicable, any later date specified under section 49(3) or 49(3B) of the Act.
+In giving this opinion, the Scheme Actuary should have regard to legislation, regulations, Pensions Authority guidance and ASPs in force at the last day of the period to which the trustees' annual report relates.